 Backlinks are still a crucial ranking factor.
 But do not underestimate the power of good content and on-page SEO!
 Google’s understanding of topics, context, search intent and keywords has grown dramatically.
 Content can be the brake or accelerator of your ranking success.
 Building links that point to a piece of poorly written content is no longer an effective strategy.

-To prove the point that all components matter, here is a sneak preview on important ranking factors and how they correlate with ranking on page 1 (based on the study done by Brian Dean or an updated study from 2019 by Authority Hacker).
+To prove the point that all components matter, here is a sneak preview on important factors Google uses to determine rankings and how they correlate with ranking on page 1 (based on the study done by Brian Dean or an updated study from 2019 by Authority Hacker).

 The below graph depicts the correlation between topic coverage against the top Google search positions.